Aabhas-Jain/todo-app-backend/README.md

 # todo-app-backend

-This backend is basically for todo app APIs and buit using Spring Boot.
+This backend is basically for todo app APIs and built using Spring Boot.

 These Todo APIs are hosted in Heroku and used in front end React app.